jno6809/jc_reborn/README.md

   - the algorithm for Johnny to transitionnaly walk from scene to scene was implemented.
 Accuracy is not bad though not perfect.
   - the same can be said about the algorithm which randomly chooses scenes to be played.
   - as well as the algorithm which draws the island at a random place, clouds, etc.
   - all the work was made by observing the behaviour of the original software and trying to reproduce it as accurately as possible.
-For a better result from this point, a complete disassembly of the original exe may be necessary - but wasn't done to this point.
+For a better result, a complete disassembly of the original exe may be necessary - but wasn't done to this point.

 ## Thanks